vblanco20-1/vulkan-guide/docs/great_resources.md

 This guide does not cover everything you could need, so this is a compilation of high quality vulkan related materials and resources.

 ## Other Tutorials
 - [Vulkan-Tutorial](https://vulkan-tutorial.com/).
 The most popular vulkan tutorial on the internet.
-Goes a lot more into detail on vulkan initialization, also talks about things we dont do here.
+Goes a lot more into detail on vulkan initialization, also talks about things we don't do here.
 - [LearnOpenGL](https://learnopengl.com/).
 OpenGL tutorial.
 While we use vulkan, this tutorial talks a lot more about graphics programming basics such as graphics pipeline, transformation math, and lighting techniques.
 Recomended you try to go through its chapters but using vulkan instead.
 - [Filament Engine PBR Documentation](https://google.github.io/filament/Filament.html).
 Best in class documentation about high performance PBR lighting shaders.